Tom Rosenthal (musician): Podcast

-In 2024 Rosenthal made a podcast called 'Strangers on a Bench', launching on September 30.
-Rosenthal recorded and interviewed strangers sat on benches in London parks, all of whom remain anonymous on the podcast.
-The podcast reached the top ten of the Apple Podcasts Great Britain chart.
+In 2024 Rosenthal started a podcast called 'Strangers on a Bench', launched on 30th September.
+Rosenthal records and interviews strangers sat on benches in London parks, all of whom remain anonymous on the podcast.
+Shortly after release the podcast reached the top ten of the Apple Podcasts Great Britain chart.
 The Guardian newspaper picked it as one of their best podcasts of the week, describing it as 'a charming series of rambling chats', and The Times described it as 'moving and true'.
 The podcast was also listed in The Atlantic's top 20 podcasts of 2024, The Economist's best podcasts of 2024, and nominated at the British Podcast Awards 2025.
+In 2026, The New York Times named it in their top 7 podcasts to boost spirits describing it as 'an interview show unlike any other'.

 Personal life

 At age 4, Rosenthal's daughter Fenn composed the song "Dinosaurs in Love", which went viral on the Internet in 2020.

 Rosenthal co-founded the UK charity Grand Plan, which funds four grants of £1,000 to artists of colour looking to realise a creative project.

-Rosenthal was diagnosed with Type 1 diabetes some time in 2021.
+Rosenthal was diagnosed with Type 1 diabetes during 2021.